shamaleyte/openzeppelin.com/_jobs/Software-Engineer.md

       <p>You have experience designing, building, and shipping products from beginning to end with minimal supervision.</p>
     </li>
     <li>
-      <p>You enjoy being a generalist, working on both the frontend, backend, and everything in between to solve problems and delight users.</p>
+      <p>You enjoy being a generalist, working on anything needed to create a delightful experience for your users.You have a keen eye for design and a basic understanding of basic UI & UX principles.</p>
     </li>
     <li>
       <p>You are actively interested in blockchain technology, decentralization, and cryptography.</p>